-CamelContext is the runtime system, which holds everything together as depicted in the figure below.
+The CamelContext is the runtime system, which holds together all the fundamental concepts of Apache Camel (routes, endpoints, components, etc).

-CamelContext provides access to many useful services, the most notable being components, type converters, a registry, endpoints, routes, data formats, and languages.
+CamelContext provides access to many features and services, the most notable being components, type converters, a registry, endpoints, routes, data formats, and languages.

 Contains the components used.